 Observers attending in person will need to register via this email email@example.com giving your full name, contact details (phone and email) and the planning application you are interested in (please quote our reference-see your panel invite letter).
 Observers will be registered on a first come first served basis and must be registered by 5pm two days before the meeting.

 The officer’s report can be viewed electronically in advance of the meeting.
-The live stream of the meeting is also available alongside the officer report.

 If a proposal is recommended for approval by officers, then objectors will be invited to speak first, setting out why the application should be refused.
 The applicant will then be invited to speak, explaining why their proposal should be approved and may also be asked to respond to the objector’s concerns.
 If a proposal is recommended for refusal, the applicant will be invited to speak first.
 In all cases, comments must be addressed through the panel chair.

 When all the speakers have finished their representations, members of the panel will then be able to ask questions of officers, debate the item and then make a decision.
 Only elected councillors on the panel are allowed to vote and make a decision.
 They will vote by a show of hands and the panel chair will then declare the result of that vote.
 Those elected members will be introduced at the start of the meeting.